NexTronick/NexTronick/README.md

-- 👋 Hi, I’m @NexTronick
+- 👋 Hi, I’m Natraj Padwani
-- 👀 I’m a website or software developer.
+- 👀 I’m a Full-Stack Developer | Teacher.
-- 🌱 I’m currently working on start up companies to build their website full stack.
+- 🌱 I’m currently working on start-up companies to build their website using MERN stack.
+As well as I teach in bootcamps for Full-Stack Website.
 - 💞️ On my free time, I learn new technologies and practice them to make small projects.
 - 📫 How to reach me @natrajpadwani.develops on instagram.